ThorstenWeberGER/grocery_store/README.md

 ## Functional diagram

-This diagram shows the database design including important information about data type, constraints and relationships.
-Also you will find comments for every column.
+This diagram shows the database design including relevant information about data type, constraints and relationships.

-[Functional diagram](https://dbdiagram.io/d/grocery-store-681f60745b2fc4582f05719c).
-Tipp: hoover over relations and columns to find more information.
+<<implement img here>>

+Take a look at a [interactive visualization](https://dbdiagram.io/d/grocery-store-681f60745b2fc4582f05719c).
+It is great.
+Hoover over aspects of the model and get more information.

 ## Guideline for physical model